 Android is different from iOS in that there is no option to just switch off in-app purchases.
 But what you can do is require authentication for every single purchase through Google Play on any particular device.

-On the Android phone or tablet you want to restrict, head to the Google Play Store app and then open up the sidebar menu and choose "Settings".
-Now scroll until you see "Require authentication for purchases" and tap on this option.
+On the Android phone or tablet you want to restrict, head to the Google Play Store app and then tap the profile picture in the top right and choose "Settings".
+Now tap "Authentication" and then "Require authentication for purchases" and tap on this option.

 Ensure the option "For all purchases through Google Play on this device" is selected, and now anytime you try to spend money - whether it's buying a premium game, or an in-app purchase - it will ask for your password.
 Just be sure not to let anyone else know what it is.